 A home owned by one party prior to marriage was rented most of the marriage.
 Rent payments were deposited to a joint bank account prior to paying the mortgage invoice.
 Will full rent income be reimbursed to the community, or only the amount above what the mortgage payment was?
 Non owning party...
 Read more »

 In Idaho there is a presumption that property owned by the parties is "community property."
 The home was owned individually by one party but the income from it was deposited into a "joint account."
-Once the funds were deposited into their "joint" bank account, the "presumption" of "sole" is...Read more »
+Once the funds were deposited into their "joint" bank account, the...Read more »

 We plan to divorce with an agreement about our assets.
 I may have a few hundred thousand in assets but I don't work at this time.
 I have an online business that doesn't bring serious money yet.
 I'm working on it.
-I would like to continue homeschooling my boys and I would like to know how the court...
+I would like to continue homeschooling my boys and I would like to know...
 Read more »

 Child support and custody are thE two issues in any divorce.
 If the Court asked you, "maam, what is your monthly income?"
 What would you say?
 Are you treating the "settlement money" like an annuity?
 I.e., taking a monthly sum every month?
-The Court will want to so a CS calculation, because...Read more »
+The Court will want to so a CS...Read more »

 Documentable tax forms show that the purchase was made using separate property (inheritance) from one spouse to make the down payment.
 The house is 50-50% otherwise in community property state.
 Both spouses are on the title.
 Is the down payment made using inheritance money deductible from the...
 Read more »